Last updated: 30th Jan, 2024

-In both personal and professional spheres (work place), the ability to identify correct problems and solve them is highly valued.
+In both personal and professional spheres (workplace), the ability to identify correct problems and solve them is highly valued.
 Often, the issues we face are more complex than they first appear.
 Simply treating the visible symptoms of a problem rarely offers a lasting solution.
 This is where analytical thinking comes into play.
 Understanding the difference between a problem and its symptoms, and the role of root cause analysis in identifying and solving the actual problem, is a cornerstone of analytical thinking.
-This blog aims to throw lights on these distinctions and demonstrate the importance of root cause analysis, empowering you to approach problems with a more analytical mindset for enduring solutions.
+This blog aims to throw light on these distinctions and demonstrate the importance of root cause analysis, empowering you to approach problems with a more analytical mindset for enduring solutions.

 What is a Problem?

 In the context of problem-solving, a “problem” is a situation or condition that represents the obstruction for an entity (a person or a thing) to remain in or achieve the desirable or ideal state of being.
 Problems can also be referred to as “challenges“.
 For example, a company aims to achieve a 20% increase in sales revenue by the end of the year.
 The problems or challenges that the company may face can be some of the following:

 - Determining whether the product is not positioned correctly, and then coming up with the most apt product positioning in the manner that matches the needs of the customer

 - Analyzing marketing strategy, identifying gaps, and coming up with a marketing strategy to reach out to potential customers matching the product positioning

 - Create a potential customer pipeline from which X% can convert into the real ones

 - Determine a sales strategy that can help make the sales to the potential customers.